-The WMA has long recognized that it cannot hold its national medical association members responsible for the actions and policies of their respective governments.
+The WMA has long recognized that it cannot hold its constituent members responsible for the actions and policies of their respective governments.

-The World Medical Association supports United Nations General Assembly Resolution 65/206 calling for a moratorium on the use of the death penalty.
+The World Medical Association supports the United Nations moratorium on the use of the death penalty.

 WMA STATEMENT ON AESTHETIC TREATMENT